robertomatheuss/chess-system-java/README.md

   </a>
 </p>
 <h1 align="center">Chess system</h1>
-<p align="center">This is a chess system built in Java, designed to operate from the terminal.
+<p align="center">This is a chess system built in
+Java, designed to operate from the terminal.
 This project allows chess enthusiasts to play full games of chess directly from their computer's terminal.</p>
+Project made based on the Java course by Professor Nelio Alves.

 ## Table of Contents